Drew Waters Player Props: Royals vs. Yankees

 Drew Waters At The Plate

-- Waters has four doubles, two triples, four home runs and seven walks while hitting .246.
+- Waters is batting .240 with four doubles, two triples, four home runs and seven walks.

-- Waters has picked up an RBI in 26.8% of his games this season, with more than one RBI in 7.3% of his games.
+- Waters has picked up an RBI in 26.2% of his games this year, with more than one RBI in 7.1% of his games.
 He has also plated three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.